wshekrota/egopipe/README.md

 * pipeline.conf (conf.d)
 * ca cert (conf.d/ego) following the elastic cert instructions you get a ca.crt which you rename to ca.pem

+You can make this deploy simpler if using containers your Dockefile can copy these files in place.
+This is the way I'm doing my testing.
+You can check these out on another repo at my github account.
+I think you might also put links to your clone in the Dockerfile directory that is if you originally build the cache with them

+Since I am not testing Elasticsearch I only built a single node elastic.
+Obviously you could take that single node container and build it to a multinode k8s cluster.
+I'll ignore that for the purpose of this document.

 ---